The Big Issue

 ......and so the life of Copyright goes on

-This site tracks some of the key developments in the world of copyright - or copyright in the world depending on your viewpoint - including the future of UK Copyright post-BREXIT, machinations over the Database Directive, development of the new Copyright Directive directive to address changes being driven by the swiftly changing digital world...and of course the Stationers' Company's ongoing involvement through sponsorship of bursaries to help ensure the next generation of copyright specialists.
+This site tracks key developments in the world of copyright - or copyright in the world depending on your viewpoint - including the future of UK Copyright post-BREXIT and how the Copyright Directive, developed to address changes driven by the swiftly changing digital world is becoming the front line of BREXIT divergence....machinations over the Database Directive...and Stationers' Company's ongoing involvement through sponsorship of bursaries to help ensure the next generation of copyright specialists.